Series Rules, Scoring, and Prize Structure

 - The overall Men’s and Women’s champions will be declared “Rochester Runner of the Year.”

-- There are 12 races in the RROY Series.
-The total points scored in a runner’s best six (6) races will determine all award winners.
-Ties for 1st place only will be broken by head-to-head competition (see explanation below).
-If the tie still remains, and for places other than 1st, the tied athletes will be given the same place.
-There will be separate rankings for the Age Groups and the Overall divisions.
-In order to qualify for awards, a runner must compete in (and complete) at least four (4) series races.
-Fourth through tenth place overall winners are also eligible for age group awards.
+Ties for First place only will be broken by head-to-head competition (see explanation below).
+If the tie still remains, and for places other than First, the tied athletes will be given the same place.
+There are separate rankings for the Overal and Age Group divisions.
+Awards go to the First through Third places for Overall awards.
+Those winners are ineligible for Age Group Awards.
+Fourth through Tenth place overall winners are eligible for age group awards.

 - There is no residency requirement.
 All registered runners completing a series race are eligible for points.